CharlesIrvineKC/mozart/guides/first_process_execution.md

 }
 ```

-We see the see the start and end times of process execution as well as the duration of 1177 microseconds (or 1.177 milliseconds).
+We see the start and end times of process execution as well as the execution duration of 1177 microseconds (or 1.177 milliseconds).
 We see that tasks that were completed.
 And, finally, we see that the service task has done its job of adding 1 to the value of **x**.